finos/symphony-bdk-java/README.md

 ## Real-Time events

-With Symphony Bot application your extension apps can quickly leverage real-time events.
-Based on the Server-Sent Event (SSE) technology, Symphony Bot application delivers real-time events support through the following components:
+With Symphony Bot SDK your extension apps can quickly leverage real-time events.
+Based on the Server-Sent Event (SSE) technology, Symphony Bot SDK delivers real-time events support through the following components:

 * ```SseController``` which exposes the endpoint through which extension applications subscribe for real-time events
 * ```SsePublisher```, a base class to create real-time event generators